 Definition of Melodrama

 Melodrama is a subgenre of drama, which is an exaggerated form of this genre.
 Melodramas deal with sensational and romantic topics that appeal to the emotions of the common audience.
-Originally, it makes use of melody and music, while modern melodramas may not contain any music.
-In fact, a melodrama gives preference to a detailed characterization where characters are simply drawn, one-dimensional or stereotyped.
-Typically, it uses stock characters including a heroes, heroines and villains.
+Originally, it made use of melody and music, while modern melodramas may not contain any music at all.
+In fact, a melodrama gives preference to a detailed characterization where characters are simply drawn, one-dimensional, or stereotyped.
+Typically, melodrama uses stock characters including a heroes, heroines, and villains.

-Noel Coward’s heartbreaking drama, Still Life, Brief Encounter, tells the story of two people seemed destined to stay unhappy.
-In the film, a leading role and married woman Laura Jesson encounters Alec Harvey, a doctor in train station, and both decides to meet once in a week at the same station.
-Sooner they begin to feel delighted in each other’s company and share everything.
+Noel Coward’s heartbreaking drama Still Life, Brief Encounter, tells the story of two people who seemed destined to be unhappy.
+In the film, a leading role and married woman, Laura Jesson, encounters a doctor, Alec Harvey, in a train station.
+They decide to meet once in a week at the same station.
+Soon they begin to feel delighted in each other’s company and share everything.
 Eventually they come to realize that they are in love with each other.
-Their realization, however, leads to a tragic notion that they cannot leave their family, which finally ends up in unrequited love with their lives doomed into despondency.
+Their realization, however, leads to a tragic notion that they cannot leave their families, which finally ends up in unrequited love, with their lives doomed into despondency.

-Christopher Morley’s novel, Kitty Foyle, has also been adapted into such a film.
-The author narrates the story in the form of a melodrama.
-The film stars Kitty as a saleswoman, who desires to make her living on her own, nevertheless, marries Wyn Strafford.
-Due to class differences, the couple separates very soon.
-Then she makes a relationship with a doctor, Mark Eisen, but their relationship could not turn out to be successful.
+Christopher Morley’s novel, Kitty Foyle, has been adapted to film, in which the author narrates the story in the form of a melodrama.
+The film stars Kitty as a saleswoman who desires to make her living on her own.
+Nevertheless, she marries Wyn Strafford, then due to class differences, the couple separates very soon.
+Kitty then engages in a relationship with a doctor, Mark Eisen, but their relationship could not be successful.
 She again decides to marry Wyn when he comes back.
-Though the class difference remains there, he wishes to live with Kitty.
-Kitty suffers a lot and goes back to join sales job.
-Thus, audience sees many ups and down in Kitty life through this classic melodrama.
+Though the class difference remains, he wishes to live with Kitty.
+Kitty suffers a lot and returns to her sales job.
+Thus, the audience sees many ups and downs in Kitty’s life through this classic melodrama.

-Based on the novel, Now Voyager, by Olive Higgins Prouty, this melodrama tells the story of a woman, Charlotte Vale, who suffers a lifetime repression due to her domineering mother, who finally breaks her free at the request of Charlotte’s psychiatrist.
-Thus, she takes a voyage where she encounters Jerry Durrance, a loyal father and loveless husband whose wife is manipulative and jealous.
-Charlotte pulls back Jerry’s emotionally disturbed daughter from the brink and then enters into another relationship, which could not push Jerry out of her mind.
+Based on the novel Now Voyager, by Olive Higgins Prouty, this melodrama tells the story of a woman, Charlotte Vale, who suffers a lifetime repression due to her domineering mother, who finally breaks her free at the request of Charlotte’s psychiatrist.
+Thus, she takes a voyage where she encounters Jerry Durrance, a loyal father and loveless husband, whose wife is manipulative and jealous.
+Charlotte pulls back Jerry’s emotionally disturbed daughter from the brink.
+She then enters into another relationship, but could not push Jerry out of her mind.
 By the end, though Charlotte could not get her desired man, she becomes self-assured and more confident.

 Function of Melodrama

 Melodrama is an exaggerated form of drama, where authors enhance the storylines in order to tug the heartstrings of the audience.
-Typically, these types of dramas focus on sensational plots that revolve around tragedy, unrequited love, loss, heightened emotion, featuring long-suffering protagonists, especially females attempting in vain to overcome impossible odd.
+Typically, these types of dramas focus on sensational plots that revolve around tragedy, unrequited love, loss, or heightened emotion; featuring long-suffering protagonists, especially females, attempting in vain to overcome impossible odds.
 Its purpose is to play on the feelings and emotions of the audience.
-We see the use of melodramatic plots more often in films, theaters, T.V, radio, cartoons and comics.
+We see the use of melodramatic plots more often in films, theater, television, radio, cartoons, and comics.